ollycassidy13/oh-my-xilinx/README.md

 How to install
 ----------------

+You need to clone the directory in the $HOME folder.
 Note that you need to rename the directory after cloning.

 ```git clone git@git.assembla.com:oh-my-xilinx.git ~/.oh-my-xilinx```